DMacMakes/dmdocs/content/en/torrens/ise102/week3/index.md

 Guessy Number involved blind guessing.
 Let's help players by telling them if their guess is too low or too high.
 But first...

 {{< alert title="DIS-CODE QUIZ" color="primary" >}}
 I need to know if the player's guess was too low, but the test on line 4 is missing!
-Type your answer in [ise102 on Discord](https://discord.gg/ZDyHS6N).
+Type your answer in #ise102-discussion on Discord.

 ```cpp {linenos=inline,hl_lines=[4]}
 secretNumber = 2